timescale/docs/timescaledb/tutorials/analyze-nft-data/index.md

 1. [NFT schema design and ingestion][nft-schema]
 1. [Analyzing NFT transactions][nft-analyze]

+## Complete this tutorial.
+Earn an NFT!
+Because we love NFTs as much as you do, we created [Time Travel Tigers][eon-collection], a limited edition set of 20 NFT about our Timescale mascot, Eon!
+The first 20 people to complete this tutorial can earn a limited edition NFT from the collection, for free!

+Claiming your NFT is simple.
+All you need to do is complete the tutorial below, answer the questions in [this form][nft-form], and we’ll send one of the limited-edition Eon NFTs to your ETH address (at no cost to you!).

+You can see all NFTs in the Time Travel Tigers collection live on [OpenSea][eon-collection].

 ## Prerequisites
 * TimescaleDB ([installation options][install-ts])
 * Psql or any other PostgreSQL client (for example DBeaver, or PgAdmin)